gitsforvikki/task-manag-final/README.md

 **Postconditions:**

 The task is updated with the new details and reflects the changes made by the user.

+### Test Case: Deleting a Task

+**Objective:** To verify that users can successfully delete an existing task in the React and Node.js task management app.

+**Preconditions:**
+- The task management app is installed and running on a local or test server.
+- The user is logged in and has access to the task deletion functionality.
+- The user has at least one existing task in their task list.

+**Test Steps:**

+1. Open the web browser and navigate to the task management app's URL.
+2. Log in with valid credentials.
+3. Once logged in, ensure that the user is directed to the main dashboard or task management page.
+4. Locate the task you want to delete in the task list.
+5. Click on the task to view its details or select the task for deletion.
+6. Find and click the "Delete" button or icon associated with the task.
+7. Verify that the deleted task is no longer present in the task list.

+**Expected Results:**

+- The user should be able to successfully delete an existing task without encountering any errors.
+- The task should be completely removed from the task list.

+**Postconditions:**

+The task is permanently deleted from the user's task list and cannot be recovered.

 ## Getting Started